 Personal psychoanalysis in writing, drawing and painting

 In summer 2019, I had an extraordinary psychic experience during the road trip to the Rocky Mountain in Vancouver, Canada.
-In Jungian term, I confronted with the anima for the first time — the unconscious feminine side of a man, transcending personal psyche.
-It was the prime manifestation of the Genesis Trilogy which directly integrated with my psyche and body.
+In Jungian terms, I experienced the final stage of the individuation process where the "totality of the whole psyche" manifested as The Self.
+It was certainly the prime manifestation of the Genesis Trilogy.

 30" x 22"